 *This information refers specifically to the Career Israel program.
-The Israel Experience hosts various other internship programs year-round, which may have different start dates, lengths, requirements, structure, participant profiles etc. These programs are run for Spanish, Russian and French-speaking interns.
+Israel Experience hosts various other internship programs year-round, which may have different start dates, lengths, requirements, structure, participant profiles etc. These programs are run for Spanish, Russian and French-speaking interns.
 If you are interested in hosting an intern with these language skills, please note this when filling out the Internship Description form.*

 What is Career Israel?

-What is MASA?
+What is Masa Israel Journey?

 Masa Israel Journey offers young adults between the ages of 18 and 30 immersive, life-changing gap year, study abroad, post-college and volunteer experiences in Israel, connecting them to programs that meet their interests, offering grants and needs-based scholarships , providing expertise, and supporting them throughout the entire process.